-The Employer shall provide the Union with a list of new employees upon their hire date via email.
+The Employer shall provide the Union, which is the exclusive bargaining representative for all employees covered by this agreement, with a list of new employees upon their hire date via e-mail.
 Such notice shall include the new hire's name, job title, work location, work phone number and work email.
 Union representative(s) will be allowed one-half (1/2) hour during the first month of employment of newly hired staff to meet with them and introduce them to the Union and the Collective Bargaining Agreement.
 Such presentations shall take place at the worksite during regular work hours of the new employee and the Shop Steward.